About Recovery vs Reconstruction:

 My wife, Rebecca, has been gone from this life for over 19 years.
 So, I have had a lot of time to deal with all the emotional debris left behind.
 I would learn over the first year or so that recovery was not possible, really.
 The only good alternative was to sort thru what was left and reconstruct a new me.
 There was little motivation in those early years.
 Just getting on to the next day was a struggle.

-Since she departed, there have been highs along with those not so much.
+Since she departed, there have been highs along with those not so high.
 The more time passes the more I wonder how I made it this far.
 Those first years are, now, pretty much a blur.
 Much of the embedded trauma has faded.
-There are some of those stunning first moments etched into my memory.
+But, there are those stunning first moments etched in my memory.

 Anger did not appear instantly, it was a gradual migration beginning with frustration.
 There were so many things that could never be known, yet I felt obligated to explain things over and over.
 Frustration boiled over.

 Anger is a behavior that often lurks out of sight and it can flare up instantly.
 While frustration comes to all of us in one way or other, some are better able to control it on the fly.
 Frustration often erupts in caustic outbursts, backlashes and result in acts of revenge.
 If you shift into revenge mode you are out of control.
 All of this can eat away at your soul and will lead to isolation and on to abandonment (which can include you.)
 "That’s the way Love goes," to swipe a lyric from a Merle Haggard song.
 If you let anger take root in your heart, you will set up an impenetrable barrier in your mind.
 This barrier will be hard to dismantle since no one can reason with you . . . in that state.